0x414A/vagrant-xhyve/README.md

     end
     ```

-2. Create `metadata.json` with the following contents in the same directory as Vagrantfile:
+3. Create `metadata.json` with the following contents in the same directory as Vagrantfile:

     ```ruby
     {"provider":"xhyve"}
     ```

-3. Place [mfsbsd-10.2-RELEASE-amd64.iso](http://mfsbsd.vx.sk/) in the same directory as Vagrantfile.
+4. Place [mfsbsd-10.3-RELEASE-amd64.iso](http://mfsbsd.vx.sk/) in the same directory as Vagrantfile.
-4. Place [userboot.so](https://github.com/mist64/xhyve/tree/master/test) in the same directory as Vagrantfile.
+5. Place [userboot.so](https://github.com/mist64/xhyve/tree/master/test) in the same directory as Vagrantfile.
-5. Run `tar cvzf test.box *` to create a box.
+6. `cd` to the directory you put the above files (e.g. `cd examplebox`), then run `tar cvzf test.box *` to create a box.
-6. `bin/vagrant box add test.box`
+7. `bin/vagrant box add --name test test.box`

 ### Running